 How to Take Lactezin?

-It is recommended that you take Lactezin twice a day, one in the morning and one in the evening, with around 8-12 hours apart, or as recommended by your doctor.
+Lactezin is capsules daily for maintenance of your acne treatment so it is recommended that you take it twice a day, once in the morning and once in the evening, around 8-12 hours apart, or as recommended by your doctor.

 My Experience

-The first thing we think about before taking any oral treatments is the side effects.
+The first thing we think about before taking any oral treatment is the side effects.
 I’m lactose-intolerant and my stomach is fine with Lactezin.
-Though I do notice that there’s a sudden surge of tiny white pimples appeared on my face while some got redder and bigger.
+However, I did notice that there was a sudden surge of tiny white pimples that appeared on my face while some got redder and bigger.

 If that happens to you, don’t be alarmed.
 It was mentioned on their website that it’s normal to see a surge of pimples for around 1-2 weeks after taking Lactezin.
 That effect reminds me of purging.
 If you watch a lot of Skincare Vlogs, then you’re already familiar with that term.
 It refers to a reaction to an active ingredient that is increasing skin cell turnover rate resulting in fresh skin cells underneath and revealing clearer skin.